April 15, 2021

 Not far from The AGNS, you’ll find The Halifax Discovery Centre, a science museum offering a fun look at the world around us that is perfect for the young and young at heart.
 The Discovery Centre is home to a permanent exhibit dedicated to many fascinating topics, such as the human body, the science of flight, and energy.
 In addition to these exhibits, The Discovery Centre is proud to host a diverse assortment of touring exhibitions, which showcase a broad range of topics — from the science of music and video games to teaching visitors about the bond shared between humans and their pets.

-On a sunny day in Halifax, sometimes there’s nothing better than a cold drink at the Stillwell Beer Garden.
+On a sunny summer day in Halifax, sometimes there’s nothing better than a cold drink at the Stillwell Beer Garden.
 A favorite spot for locals, the Beer Garden is always filled with friendly locals eager to share a drink and a story at the garden’s communal tables.
 While you’re here, be sure to grab a bite to eat or an ice cream at the Dairy Bar and spend your afternoon entirely relaxed amongst friends.
 And don’t worry, the Beer Garden also offers non-alcoholic beverages if you would prefer.